Walter Scott killing: Son misses dad ‘so much I can’t sleep at night’

 “Your honor, I miss my dad so much I can’t sleep at night,” the young man said. ” As I get older my dad will never see me or his future grand kids.
 I never thought I would lose him at a young age and I still can’t believe he is gone.”

-Norton was expected to announce Slager’s fate on Wednesday, the third day of a sentencing hearing on a charge of violating the civil rights of Scott, whose fatal shooting on April 4, 2015, brought international attention to North Charleston.
+Norton could announce Slager’s punishment on Thursday, the fourth day of a sentencing hearing on a charge of violating the civil rights of Scott, whose fatal shooting on April 4, 2015, brought international attention to North Charleston.

-The shooting death renewed “Black Lives Matter” protests after Scott, a father of four, became the latest in the series of controversial killings of black men by police.
+The shooting death renewed “Black Lives Matter” protests after Scott, a father of four, became the latest in a series of controversial killings of black men by police.
 Slager is white.

+In his closing statement, federal prosecutor Jared Fishman told the court that Slager shot Scott five times in the back “for running away, simply for having a broken taillight.”
+He said it was “time to call it what it was — a murder,” second-degree murder, specifically.

+Defense attorney Andy Savage told the judge that Slager’s actions were criminal but did not amount to murder.

 On Tuesday, a forensic witness testifying for the defense told the court that Slager fought the unarmed suspect on the ground and warned, “Let go of the Taser before I shoot you.”
 The testimony was meant to bolster the ex-cop’s claim that Scott had reached for his stun gun.

-The testimony of Grant Fredericks, a forensics video expert, came on the day the prosecution rested its case.
+The testimony of Grant Fredericks, a forensic video expert, came on the day the prosecution rested its case.

 Norton this week heard prosecutors contend that Slager maliciously killed Scott and call for him to spend the rest of his days behind bars.